garcia2015/NLP_QuestionDetector/README.md

 I'd spend time testing other versions of StanfordCoreNLP and StanfordParser to see which one could catch the WHPP clauses that escaped the version I used as well as the cases rejected by the classifier in the training dataset.

-## Read before running program ##
+## Read before running code ##

-To run this program you will need:
+To run this code you will need:
-- to make sure StanfordCoreNLP is installed (v.3.9.2) (download folder name: stanford-corenlp-full-2018-10-05)
+- To make sure StanfordCoreNLP is installed (v.3.9.2) (download folder name: stanford-corenlp-full-2018-10-05)
 - Python 3.6 or later